Ian Trethowan

 Sir James Ian Raley Trethowan (20 October 1922 – 12 December 1990) was a British journalist, radio and television broadcaster and administrator who eventually became Director-General of the BBC from 1 October 1977 to 31 July 1982, having previously been managing director of BBC network radio from 1970 to 1976.

+Early life and education

+Son of Major James Jackson Raley Trethowan (1893-1974), of 6, Ashleigh Court, Surbiton, Surrey, formerly of High Wycombe, Buckinghamshire, MBE, a retired officer of the York and Lancaster Regiment who worked in business, army welfare, and sports writing for the Sunday papers (including the Sunday Times, Evening Standard, and Yorkshire Post), after leaving the Army, and his first wife, Winifred, née Timms, Trethowan was educated at the independent Christ's Hospital school near Horsham in West Sussex.